cfry/dde/CONTRIBUTING.md

 - `master`: cutting edge DDE development.
 The latest releases are created from this branch.
 - `lts`: long term stability branch.
 Stable and well understood versions of DDE will be maintained on this branch.

-The `lts` branch will periodically be caught up with the `master` branch, but during rapid `master` branch development, the `lts` branch maintains a place to back-port fixes or other tweaks to well known and understood releases of DDE.
+The `lts` branch will periodically get bug fixes but not new features.

 When updating the `lts` branch to match the current state of master, use the following procedure.